(2-minute read)

 Genesis 24:10-11, Jasher 24:34b-35

-And Eliezer took 10 camels of the camels of his master, 10 men from his master’s servants, and departed; for all the goods of his master were in his hand: and he arose, and went to Haran in Mesopotamia, to the city of Nahor, to fetch a wife for Isaac the son of Abraham.
+Eliezer took 10 of his master’s camels, 10 of his master’s servants, and set out, since he was entrusted with all of Abraham’s wealth.
+He headed to Haran in Mesopotamia, to the city of Nahor, to find a wife for Isaac, the son of Abraham.

-And while they were gone Abraham sent to the house of Shem and Eber, and they brought from there his son Isaac.
-And Isaac came home to his father’s house in Beersheba, while Eliezer and his men went to Haran.
+While they were traveling, Abraham sent for Isaac from the house of Shem and Eber, and they brought Isaac back to his father’s home in Beersheba.
+Meanwhile, Eliezer and his men continued on to Haran.

-And he made his camels to kneel down outside the city by a well of water at the time of the evening, even the time that women go out to draw water.
+When they arrived, he made the camels kneel down outside the city near a well of water in the evening—the time when women come out to draw water.

 Eliezer prays to YHWH